thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 ---

+#### Features
+• Adorable pixelated cuteness
+• Retro 8-bit graphics
+• Offline play (no internet required)
+• Earn coins by playing (no in-app purchases)
+• Unlock additional pets (12 pets to choose from)
+• Customize the pet's environment (scenes, backgrounds, and weather)
+• Privacy comes first (no tracking / no ads)
+• No penalties (pets never die or faint)
+• Configurable haptics
+• Configurable reminders (cooldown timer alerts)
+• *Requires watchOS 11.2 or later

 #### FAQ
-**Is Pixel Paws kid-friendly?**
+**What makes Pixel Paws kid-friendly?**
-Absolutely!
-Pixel Paws is designed specifically for kids, with simple controls, friendly graphics, and safe gameplay.
+Anyone can enjoy Pixel Paws, but certain safeguards and design elements were implemented with kids in mind.
+The game features simple controls, friendly graphics, and no ads or tracking.

 **Can pets die or faint?**
 No way!
 Pixel Paws is all about fun and care — and they're always happy to see you.